Technical Case Studies

 Solution:

-• Collected logs and metrics using Azure Monitor + Log Analytics
+• Collected logs and metrics using Azure Monitor and Log Analytics

 • Integrated Azure Anomaly Detector API to flag abnormal usage trends